 Inga Hägg: Kvinnodräkten i Birka p 36

 Her theory is that the pleated serk probably was imported from the area around Kiev.
-She also believe that the linen in the plain serks was imported, but that the serks themselves may be part of a Nordic domestic clothing tradition.
-Agnes Geijer later agrees that the linen is probably imported from the Slavonic areas, but proposes that the plain serks were imported as finished garments as well.
+She also believes that the linen in the plain serks was imported, but that the serks themselves may be part of a Nordic domestic clothing tradition.
+Agnes Geijer later agrees that the linen is probably imported from the Slavonic areas, but then proposes that the plain serks were also imported.

 This surmise tallies perfectly with a recent suggestion by Inga Hägg - based on ethnological material from Slovakian territory - to the effect that the pleated shirts worn by the women of Birka were imported from Kiev.
 My only objection to this suggestion is that all the linen remains - not only the pleated ones - were probably imported in the same condition, pleated and ready to wear, and that in the cases where the fabric is smooth, the garment may simply have been washed or exposed to rain, thereby losing its pleating.

 Agnes Geijer: Textile Finds from Birka p 89

 Hägg disagrees with Geijer's assumption that the plain serk is just a pleated serk that have been washed.
 She points out that there is a clear chronology to the fashion in serks, and that if Geijer is to be believed, it would follow that the increasing popularity of the pleated serk in the 10th century would indicate that people stopped washing their serks after 900.
 Instead she restates her belief that the plain and pleated serk was two different types of garments, coming from different clothing traditions.